4 Point Home Inspection: What is Covered?

 Anytime you have a home inspected; your inspector will look at the structures and systems that make the house what it is.
 Naturally, he’ll watch the wood buildings, like floors, walls, gates, and windows.

 More and more, first time home buyers are looking for new homes rather than those that have been broken by previous homeowners.
 While it has always been one of those, “Well, it would be good,” types of things, is quickly becoming a necessity in the minds of many buyers.
 Of course, you are always taking a chance when you buy something that no one has lived in.
 You have no previous recommendations, for example.
 But when it comes to shopping, the inspection process remains about the same.
 One benefit is that you will not have to worry about someone else’s furniture changing the way you feel about a place.
-Here are the top 4 point home inspection system to consider when navigating.
+Here is the top 4 point home inspection system to consider when navigating.

 If you ignore everything else in the article, do not ignore this part.
 New homes should be well built and meet current building code standards, but you never know until you start calling.
 Look at the walls, the doors, and the windows.
 These will give you a quick reference point to see if everything has been constructed correctly.
 Go to the second floor (if applicable) and jump up and down on the floor.
 Do you feel like you could fall?
 These little tests can tell a lot about construction.